Walking in the Chilterns

 - Explorer: 171, 172, 181, 182, and 193

-This guide features extracts of the OS 1:50,000 Landranger series, , increased to 1:40,000 for greater clarity, but it is advisable to always carry the relevant Explorer map with you when walking.
+This guide features extracts of the OS 1:50,000 Landranger series, with overlays showing the route and any detours or shortcuts, but it is advisable to always carry the relevant Explorer map with you when walking.

 Receive updates by email